7085/netscan.js/README.md

 - The `createConnection*`-functions (`createConnectionXHR, createConnectionWS, createConnectionFetch, createConnectionHTML`) are designed to establish a connection to a specific address and gather information.
-The suffix indicates which technology/API will be used to do this.
+The symbol-suffix indicates which technology/API will be used to do this.

 - The `getHosts*`-functions (`getHostsXHR, getHostsWS, getHostsFetch, getHostsHTML`) will scan a range of ip addresses and perform host discovery.
 They will merge information